 Working within the performing arts encompasses a wide range of organisations including:

 Despite the glamour of this career area, the harsh reality for performers is usually years of hard work in the face of tough competition, rejections at auditions and frequent periods of unemployment or working in temporary unrelated jobs.
+25.4% of performing arts graduates that are in employment, are freelance.
+This is high compared to 4.9% for the general graduate population being in self-employment.

 It is not always easy to get into the music industry.
 There are some full time classical music jobs, but most popular musicians do individual gigs for which they charge a fee.